iRig Mic Studio by IK Multimedia Review

 iRig Mic Studio Features

-Here are the main features of the iRig Mic Studio worth mentioning:
+Here are the main features of the iRig Mic Studio worth mentioning (check out the full features and price here):

 - 24-bit, 44.1/48kHz A/D converter